-Note: 414.305 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 414 by legislative action.
+Note: 414.327 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 414 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.